A Daily Supplement That Supercharges Your Immunity

 In order to ensure that we do not go down with a cold or an infection, our bodies require that we obtain the maximum nutrients from food and avoid sugar and processed foods, which weaken our immune system.

-I strongly believe that cutting-edge supplementation plays a key role in helping to protect against infections and I recommend Daily Immunity by VH, which should be taken from autumn right the way through to spring.
-Daily Immunity may also help shorten the duration of an infection by increasing the dosage.
+I strongly believe that cutting-edge supplementation plays a key role in helping to protect against infections and I recommend Daily Immunity, which may also help shorten the duration of an infection by increasing the dosage.
 It contains a comprehensive blend of ingredients including:

 DISCLAIMER: The views, opinions and information expressed in this article and on Victoriahealth.com Ltd are those of the author(s) in an editorial context.
 Victoriahealth.com Ltd cannot be held responsible for any errors or for any consequences arising from the use of the information contained in this editorial or anywhere else on the site.
 Every effort is made by the editorial and content team to see that no inaccurate or misleading information, opinion or statement appear, nor replace or constitute endorsement from medical bodies or trials unless specified.
 Victoriahealth.com Ltd accept no liability for the consequences of any inaccurate or misleading data, information, opinion or statement.
 Information on Victoriahealth.com Ltd and in the editorials is provided for informational purposes only and is not intended as a substitute for the advice provided by your physician or other healthcare professional.
 You should not use the information on this website or in the editorials for diagnosing or treating a health concern or disease, or for the replacement of prescription medication or other treatment.